flox/install-flox-action/README.md

 Feel free to [file a new issue][new-issue] with a respective title and description on the the `flox/install-flox-action` repository.
 If you already found a solution to your problem, we would love to review your pull request!

-## ⭐️ Contribute

-We welcome contributions to this project.
-Please read the [Contributor guide](./CONTRIBUTING.md) first.

 ## 🪪 License